RWang-Dev/Community-Housing-App/README.md

 * It was challenging figuring out how to have the monthly, weekly, and daily views of the calendar display different texts for the events.
 * It was challenging implementing the GPT feature specifically for meal prep scheduling.
-* Getting the Auth0 authentication to work while integrating user login information with our database.
+* It was challenging getting the Auth0 authentication to work while integrating user login information with our database.

 ## Testing Notes